13 Visualising data with ggplot2

 perform an aggregation on another variable.

-As an example let us see the mean city mileage cty
+As an example let us see the mean city mileage cty for every class

-data-set.
+of car in mpg data-set.
 To achieve this, we will another aesthetics

-with special value "summary_bin"
+stat with special value "summary_bin".
+Moreover, the stat

-aesthetics also requires a fun
+aesthetics also requires a fun statistic which is mean in our case.

 Figure 13.22: Bivariate Bar Chart representing mean milaege per class of car

-In figure 13.22 we can see that subcompact
+In figure 13.22 we can see that subcompact class of cars

 has highest mean mileage in city.